RampNetwork/ramp-instant-sdk/README.md

 ## Events

-Ramp Instant widget sends some events that you can react to in your web app.
+Ramp widget sends some events that you can react to in your web app.

 Each event has the following fields: